hoya-developers/software-engineering-bootcamp/5.1 - Intro to JavaScript/notes.md

 }
 ```

+---

+### NaN

+NaN stands for "not a number", and you'll see it show up if you do something funky, or maybe do an operation on something which has to be numeric, but isn't.

 ## ES6

 ES 6 added a bunch of new features to JS which pop up everywhere.
 [Here's a link to some of them.](https://www.w3schools.com/js/js_es6.asp)